 If a course is conducted, whether in whole or in part, by means of distance learning, such as correspondence, web-based or self-learning, the course does not meet the above basic requirements and will not be accepted.

-Other than the basic requirements above stated, in considering applications to sit in the Licensing Examination of graduates from non-local courses, especially integrated Chinese and Western medicine courses, the Chinese Medicine Practitioners Board will make reference to the standards of the approved Chinese medicine undergraduate degree courses of the three universities in Hong Kong (i.e. Code no. 001-003 of table 1 of the Candidates' Handbook) before deciding whether to approve the applications.
+Other than the basic requirements above stated, in considering applications to sit in the Licensing Examination of graduates from courses of non-local schools not previously approved, the Chinese Medicine Practitioners Board will consider each application individually based on its specific circumstances of the course.
+The Chinese Medicine Practitioners Board will make reference to the standards of the approved Chinese medicine undergraduate degree courses (including but not limited to its scope of subjects, years and hours of studies, and arrangement and nature of Chinese medicine clinical training, etc.) of the three universities in Hong Kong (i.e. Code no. 001-003 of table 1 of the Candidates' Handbook) before deciding whether to approve the applications.

 For the contents, eligibility, requirements of the approved courses, list of recognized institutions, syllabus and format, and the application procedure, please refer to the "Candidates' Handbook for the 2019 Chinese Medicine Practitioners Licensing Examination".